Frequently Asked Questions

 A CV is intended to be a broad document which includes all your professional accomplishments.
 It is helpful if you can highlight items that are of particular relevance to predoc positions, including your degrees (including those in progress), relevant coursework, past RA experience, and any coding languages you are proficient in, as well as you level of proficiency.

 Your cover letter is your opportunity to give more context to items that appear in your CV.
 Be sure to talk about your interest in the specific program you are applying for.
 It's especially worth highlighting past RA experience, independent research, and significant coding projects or field work.
+If you earned your degree outside the US, you might want to give some added context to your transcript.
 Cover letters are generally about a page long.

 This varies by program, so be sure to check with each institution you are interested in to see if they are able to support a visa.